rphle/numfu/docs/readme.md

 # Getting Started with NumFu

-**NumFu** is a functional programming language designed for readable and expressive code, extensibility, and ease of learning for beginners.
+**NumFu** is a pure, interpreted, functional programming language designed for readable and expressive code, extensibility, and ease of learning for beginners.

-As its name suggests, NumFu is ideal for mathematical computing because it natively supports arbitrary-precision arithmetic via its powerful Python runtime.
+NumFu's simple syntax and semantics make it well-suited for educational applications, such as courses in functional programming and general programming introductions.
+At the same time, as its name suggests, NumFu is also ideal for exploring mathematical ideas and sketching algorithms, thanks to its native support for arbitrary-precision arithmetic.

 - **Expressive syntax**: Infix operators `a + b`, spread/rest operator `...` and easy testing `---> $ == 42`
 - **Arbitrary precision arithmetic** for reliable mathematical computing
 - **First-class functions** with automatic partial application
 - **Tail call optimization** for efficient recursive algorithms without stack overflow
-- **Interactive development** with a friendly REPL and amazing errors
+- **Interactive development** with a friendly REPL and helpful errors
 - **Large standard library** provided by NumFu's python bindings
 - **Minimal complexity** by only having four types: `Number`, `Boolean`, `List` and `String`